atsushieno/aap-core/docs/DEVELOPERS.md

 `entrypoint` is an optional attribute to sprcify custom entrypoint function. `GetAndroidAudioPluginFactory()` is the default value.
 It is useful if your library has more than one plugin factory entrypoints (like our `libandroidaudioplugin.so` does).

-In the current specification, the parameter type is 32-bit float. `enumeration` will restrict the value options to the child `<enumeration>` element items.
+In the current specification, parameter values at the AAP API surface are plain values.
+When they are transported over MIDI 2.0 controller payloads or AAP parameter SysEx8 messages, they are normalized to 0.0-1.0 using their `minimum` and `maximum` values and encoded as 32-bit unsigned integers. `enumeration` will restrict the value options to the child `<enumeration>` element items.
 (TODO: not implemented yet)

 ## AAP Plugin API and implementation